 Any student, group, or organization found to have committed misconduct is subject to student conduct action and to the sanctions outlined in this Code.
 Attempts to commit any of these acts of misconduct are included in the scope of these definitions.
 Acts of misconduct may occur in person, through a virtual, digital or online presence, or through electronic media.

-A party who is accused of assisting another party in committing a violation of any university policy, including this Code, may be subject to the same or similar charges as a directly accused party.
+A party who is accused of being an accessory to a violation may be subject to the same charges as a directly accused party.
+The following are general categories of misconduct subject to student conduct action.